sysco-middleware/KGO/README.md

 KGO (Kafka governance) is a web UI that enables you to govern your Kafka clusters.
-When connected to the [Confluent rest proxy](https://docs.confluent.io/current/kafka-rest/docs/intro.html) are you additionally able to track changes and store information.

-Currently does KGO support the following Kafka APIs:
+Currently does KGO support the following Confluent APIs:

 - [Confluent rest proxy](https://docs.confluent.io/current/kafka-rest/docs/intro.html)
 - [Confluent schema registry](https://docs.confluent.io/current/schema-registry/docs/index.html)

 ## Getting Started

-> 🚧 When you want to connect KGO to the Confluent schema registry or proxy [make sure](#prerequisites-confluent) to set the required CORS settings.
+> 🚧 Before getting started make sure that Confluent schema registry or proxy [is setup](#prerequisites-confluent).

 In order to get started do you need to have [`docker`](https://docs.docker.com/install/) installed.
 You could pull the docker image from docker hub or build the application yourself.